mcDucksProject/mcDucksBroker/dev/docs/faq.md

 Irrespectively of the reason, Freqtrade will fill up these candles with "empty" candles, where open, high, low and close are set to the previous candle close - and volume is empty.
 In a chart, this will look like a `_` - and is aligned with how exchanges usually represent 0 volume candles.

+### I'm getting "Outdated history for pair xxx" in the log

+The bot is trying to tell you that it got an outdated last candle (not the last complete candle).
+As a consequence, Freqtrade will not enter a trade for this pair - as trading on old information is usually not what is desired.

+This warning can point to one of the below problems:

+* Exchange downtime -> Check your exchange status page / blog / twitter feed for details.
+* Wrong system time -> Ensure your system-time is correct.
+* Barely traded pair -> Check the pair on the exchange webpage, look at the timeframe your strategy uses.
+If the pair does not have any volume in some candles (usually visualized with a "volume 0" bar, and a "_" as candle), this pair did not have any trades in this timeframe.
+These pairs should ideally be avoided, as they can cause problems with order-filling.
+* API problem -> API returns wrong data (this only here for completeness, and should not happen with supported exchanges).

 ### I'm getting the "RESTRICTED_MARKET" message in the log

 Currently known to happen for US Bittrex users.

 Read [the Bittrex section about restricted markets](exchanges.md#restricted-markets) for more information.

-### I'm getting the "Exchange Bittrex does not support market orders." message and cannot run my strategy
+### I'm getting the "Exchange XXX does not support market orders." message and cannot run my strategy

-As the message says, Bittrex does not support market orders and you have one of the [order types](configuration.md/#understand-order_types) set to "market".
-Your strategy was probably written with other exchanges in mind and sets "market" orders for "stoploss" orders, which is correct and preferable for most of the exchanges supporting market orders (but not for Bittrex).
+As the message says, your exchange does not support market orders and you have one of the [order types](configuration.md/#understand-order_types) set to "market".
+Your strategy was probably written with other exchanges in mind and sets "market" orders for "stoploss" orders, which is correct and preferable for most of the exchanges supporting market orders (but not for Bittrex and Gate.io).

-To fix it for Bittrex, redefine order types in the strategy to use "limit" instead of "market":
+To fix this, redefine order types in the strategy to use "limit" instead of "market":

 ```
     order_types = {